ofenascimento/ofenascimento/readme.md

 ## **About me**

 - ❤️ I love the intersection of code and design
-- 🚀 I'm currently learning developing backend to become a full stack developer
+- 🚀 I currently work as a full stack developer at <a target="_blank" style="color: #096FFE; font-weight: 700" href="https://geekie.com.br"> geekie.com.br</a>
-- 💬 I like to talk about web3 and cyber security
+- 💬 I like to talk about UI/UX and indie hacker products
 - 🦄 I created a webApp for devs 👉 <a target="_blank" style="color: #096FFE; font-weight: 700" href="https://tools4css.com"> Tools4CSS.com</a>

 <br>